firedev.com

 Don’t modify and request data in the same method call

 Or it can be put in another way, return self until the very last moment.
 That allows chaining and storing the intermediate results and other interesting things.
 The best examples in the wild I think are Rails scopes and JavaScript.
-ActiveRecord Scopes can be chained up to the last moment where you can load the relation into an array by calling to_a on it.
-JavaScript is built on returning this.
+ActiveRecord Scopes can be chained up to the last moment where you can load the relation into array by calling to_a on it.
+JavaScript is basically built on returning this.
 If you have ever used a JavaScript library like jQuery you know the drill.

 class User